Very Fast Train Joint Venture: Additional links

 The Project Evaluation also foreshadowed the possibility of links to Badgerys Creek, Brisbane and Adelaide.
 The Badgerys Creek spur was planned to divert from the main line at Glenfield, and serve the proposed Second Sydney Airport.

 A brief analysis of a link to Brisbane, initially proposed in a 1989 paper prepared at the request of the Queensland Government and designated "VFT-N," was included in the 1990 Project Evaluation.
 It would include stations at Newcastle, Taree, Coffs Harbour and the Gold Coast.
 Preliminary investigations identified a route 797 km long, with a non-stop travel time of 2.5hours.
 Capital costs were slightly lower than the Sydney link due to the shorter length and mostly easier terrain.
 A new commuter rail station tentatively named "Warringah" was proposed to be located near Frenchs Forest and integrated with the suburban rail network.
 Southbound VFT-N services would terminate at Sydney Airport, and northbound VFT services would terminate at Warringah, thus avoiding the need to redevelop the congested sidings at Central for turnaround and stabling facilities; it would also increase convenience for passengers by providing several destinations within Sydney.

-Although substantive studies were never undertaken, the joint venture also considered a link from Melbourne to Adelaide ("VFT-S"), branching from the mainline at Seymour.
-By sharing the same access corridor through Melbourne's suburbs, its capital cost would be far lower than the other links; the consortium reported the VFT-S was both "possible and viable".
+Although substantive studies were never undertaken, the joint venture also considered a link from Melbourne to Adelaide ("VFT-S"), branching from the mainline at Seymour and taking an estimated 2 hours 20 minutes.
+By sharing the same access corridor through Melbourne's suburbs, its capital cost would be far lower than the other links.
+With the shorter travel time, the potential market was estimated at two-thirds that of Sydney-Melbourne, despite Adelaide's lower population; the consortium reported the VFT-S was both "possible and viable".